What is an advance directive for health care?

 The health care representative has the power to make most of the types of health care decisions that you could make for yourself.
 Some examples of those health care decisions are: Choosing a doctor, consenting to changes in medication, and making arrangements for long term care.
 You can use the advance directive form to authorize your health care representative to make decisions about life support and tube feeding.
 The health care representative is required to follow your wishes if your wishes are known.

-There are certain decisions that a health care representative cannot make, such as a decision to place or keep the person who signed the advance directive in a mental health treatment facility.
-There is another form, called the Declaration for Mental Health Treatment, that a person who is concerned about future mental health treatment decisions can sign.
+There are certain decisions that a health care representative cannot make, such as convulsive treatment and sterilization.
+Although a health care representative is authorized to admit the person who signed the advance directive to a mental health treatment facility, there is another form, called the Declaration for Mental Health Treatment, that a person who is concerned about future mental health treatment decisions can sign.

 How long does an advance directive for health care last?

-The advance directive will remain valid during your lifetime unless you revoke it or unless there is a specific time limit written in the advance directive.
-The health care representative's authority ends when you die.
+The advance directive will remain valid during your lifetime unless you revoke it or you sign a new advance directive [unless] or there is a specific time limit written in the advance directive.
+The health care representative’s authority ends when you die.

 Who will be the health care representative?